 That was all well and good, but I didn’t actually understand the things I wanted to understand.
 Most of the variables and a few of the functions had completely opaque guesses for names, and the code I had produced was not really well structured.
 To make matters worse, I was finding translation errors that were causing bugs and crashes in the game.
 My code wasn’t behaving fully like the original, which meant that anything I learned from the Cosmore code might not actually reflect the way the original game worked.

 Starting in December 2019, and for about eleven months after, I compared every instruction in Cosmore to every instruction in the original game, looking for differences in the machine code and trying to figure out how to change the C code to make the compiler produce the same output.
 In some ways it made the code uglier — the original authors did some highly disagreeable things that I personally would’ve changed, but I was bound by my quest for parity.

 On October 26, 2020, I located the last translation error, a misread keyboard scancode in a debug feature that I don’t think anybody else knows about.
 The games were now identical.
 I spent some time cleaning up a few more variable names and comment blocks, squashed my miserable Git history, and switched the repository to public on November 7, 2020.

 I’m not done with it just yet.
 The goal is to eventually write a complete technical manuscript about all aspects of the game’s workings, similar to Fabien Sanglard’s Wolfenstein 3D and Doom Game Engine Black Books.
-As with so many things, it’s something I’ve never done before but I’d like to try.
+This ongoing effort is called Cosmodoc.

 Original Release: November 2020